 The Office of New Student Initiatives is seeking a select group of fun, energetic, knowledgeable, and reliable students to serve as Orientation Guides to new students and their families during Orientation programs.
 An Orientation Guide's primary goals are to introduce new students and their families to the resources, services and facilities on campus in order to help create a smooth transition to the University.
 Job duties include mentoring new students, answering questions, leading students around campus, facilitating group discussions, presenting information, policy enforcement, and assisting campus officials with presentations.

 Assistance to Students and Families

 - Welcome new students and family members to the university and assist with the orientation check-in/check-out processes.

 - Be accessible and willing to assist with the information needs of students and family members throughout each orientation session.

 - Conduct engaging and thorough small group meetings for new students.

-- Understand the different needs of first-year students, transfer students, and new family members and consider these differences in working with each population.
+- Understand the different needs of first-year students, transfer students, and family members and consider these differences in working with each population.

 - Develop a positive rapport with new students and their families.